What's in this article?

 In oversaturated markets, you can use Keyword Planning to find underutilized search terms—those terms that don’t get that much traffic but show a great deal of intent.
 As a result, they often cost less to bid on, which helps stretch your campaign’s budget further.

-There’s a big difference in intent when somebody searches for an “FHA loan,” and “help, I need a mortgage fast.”
+There’s a big difference in intent when somebody searches for an “FHA loan,” vs. “help, I need a mortgage fast.”

 Learn how to do a little keyword research, even if you just search Google.